carlomorelli/muon-app/README.md

 ## Run using Docker
 The provided `Dockerfile` will allow to easily ramp up a Docker container.
 The tricky part is to configure communication between the application inside Docker and the database server running on the Host machine.

-To build an image from the `Dockerfile`:
+To build an image from the `Dockerfile`, first build the application normally, then run:
 ```bash
 docker build -t muon-app-image .
 ```